m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/full-example/scenes.md

 ## Instructions

 The opening scenes are the instructions.
 This is where you tell the participant what they need to do.
-We use use built-in helper method, `Instructions.Create()`, to make these two scenes.
+We use use built-in helper method, `Instructions.create()`, to make these two scenes.

 :::note